-- Type C Pistol grip w/o finger grooves (adopted Dec.1929)
+- Type C Pistol grip without finger grooves.

 Models of the 1903 Rifle:

-- 1903 Type S Stock, cut for “Pedersen Device” ejection port on the left side of the receiver and w/Mark 1 designation on receiver.
-Mark 1
+- 1903 Type S Stock: Cut for the Pedersen Device ejection port on the left with a Mark 1 designation.

-- 1903A2 Use of a barreled receiver as a sub-caliber firing device for a tank cannon.
+- 1903A2: Use of a barreled receiver as a sub-caliber firing device for a tank cannon.

 - 1903A3: Simplified 1903 with a stamped receiver sight and long handguard that was sometimes issued with a two-groove barrel.

 - 1903A4 Sniper Model with M73B1 scope: Most were marked M1903A3 on the left of the receiver to be visible when the scope blocks were mounted.
 Both types are mounted in type C pistol grip stocks.

 There were a number of attempts to increase the ’03 firepower.